amirouche/arew-scheme/manual/user/README.md

 7. When `,inbound` is followed with an URL, Babelia will return a list of documents that links to that URL.

+8. When `,explore` is followed with an URL, Babelia will display a graphical interface to explore the Internet network of that page.

 ## Typofix

 When for a given query, there is not hits, Babelia will try its best